apache/echarts-doc/en/option/series/treemap.md

 #${prefix} label(Object)

-`label` decribes the text label in each rectangle.
+`label` decribes the style of the label in each node.

 {{use: partial-treemap-prop-location-desc(name="label")}}